tjj0502/hackathon_starting_kit/README.md

 For code illustration, please take a closer look on the Jupyter-Notebook we created, namely, example_pipeline.ipynb.

 ## Data
-The training data for this challenge can be found at [data/ref_data.pkl](data/).
-It consists of $20000$ samples of the price and volatility process of $2$ correlated assets.
-Each sample path is sampled uniformly from $[0, 1]$ with $20$ time steps.
-We provide both the trajectories of the price and volatility process forming a time series of feature dimension $4$ corresponding to [price_asset_1, volatility_asset_1, price_asset_2, volatility_asset_2], the data is stored in a .pkl file and the data shape is $[20000, 20, 4]$.
+For this challenge, the training data is located at [data/ref_data.pkl](data/).
+This data includes `20000` sample paths representing the price and volatility processes of `2` correlated assets.
+Each sample path is sampled uniformly from `[0, 1]` with `20` time steps.
+The dataset provides trajectories for both the price and volatility processes, resulting in a time series with feature dimensions such as `[price_asset_1, volatility_asset_1, price_asset_2, volatility_asset_2]`, the data is stored in a `.pkl` file and the data shape is `[20000, 20, 4]`.

 ## Sample submission
 We also provide a sample submission bundle at [sample_submission_bundle](sample_submission_bundle/) which includes: